 - Before you configure the switch, make sure that the management modules in the IBM Flex System chassis are correctly configured.
-For more information about configuring the switch, see the following documents: - IBM Flex System Chassis Management Module Installation Guide - IBM Flex System Chassis Management Module User's Guide - The default IP address of the switch is 192.168.70.120, 192.168.70.121, 192.168.70.122, or 192.168.70.123, depending on the switch bay where it is installed. - If you change the IP address of the switch and restart the IBM Flex System chassis, the switch maintains this new IP address as its default value. - When configuring the switch using the management interfaces, note that the apply command changes the currently active configuration.
-If you want the configuration change to persist beyond the next reboot of the switch, you must run the copy running-config startup-config command.
-This command stores the current switch configuration and all changes in NVRAM.
+For more information about configuring the switch, see the following documents: - IBM Flex System Advanced Management Module Installation Guide - IBM Flex System Advanced Management Module User's Guide - The default IP address of the switch is 192.168.70.120, 192.168.70.121, 192.168.70.122, or 192.168.70.123, depending on the switch bay where it is installed. - If you change the IP address of the switch and restart the IBM Flex System chassis, the switch maintains this new IP address as its default value. - The management module and the switch can communicate with each other only if they are on the same IP subnet. - When you use the management-module Web interface to update the switch configuration, the management-module firmware saves the new configuration in its internal nonvolatile random-access memory (NVRAM).
+If the switch restarts, the management module applies the saved configuration to the switch.

-If the switch restarts and the management module cannot apply the saved configuration, the switch defaults to the configuration that was previously saved.
+If the switch restarts and the management module cannot apply the saved configuration, the switch defaults to using the configuration that it had previously saved.
 If the IP subnet address of the switch does not match the IP subnet address of the management module, you can no longer manage the switch from the management module.
-For more information about configuring the switch, see the Command Reference for the switch.

-- When you use the management-module Web interface to update the switch configuration, the management-module firmware saves the new configuration in internal nonvolatile random-access memory (NVRAM).
-If the switch restarts, the management module applies the saved configuration to the switch.
-For more information, see the Application guide and Command Reference. - · For switch communication with a remote management station, such as an IBM Director management server, through the management-module external Ethernet port, the switch internal-network interface and the management-module external interface must be on the same IP subnet.
+• For switch communication with a remote management station, such as an IBM Director management server, through the management-module external Ethernet port, the switch internal-network interface and the management-module external interface must be on the same IP subnet.